 Every so often, I get an email about all the ‘silly Thank You emails” folks get.
 They want to know how to make them stop.
 Who would have thought that one would complain about being thanked.
 That statement says more about them than the “thanker.”

 As I’ve written before, I always welcome “silly Thank You emails.”
-Of all the questions asked and the thoughtful responses I give, rare are the Thank Yous to follow.
+However, the thank-yous rarely follow all the questions and thoughtful responses I give.
 How can you not appreciate someone showing gratitude?

 So when do you send a “Thank You!” email?

-- When you send an email asking questions that require the person on the other side to stop what they are doing and provide you the answers you seek.
+- When you send an email asking questions that require the other side to stop what they are doing and provide you the answers you seek.
 A nice “I appreciate your advice — thank you!” will ensure that next time you ask questions, you’ll receive a prompt response.

-- Anytime, anywhere that another onliner takes the time, makes the time to help, cajole, humor, or assist.
+- Anytime that another onliner takes the time, makes the time to help, cajole, humor, or assist.
 That is the perfect time to send a “Thank You!” email.